 Perplexity Deep Research can resolve contradictions in information, detect emerging trends, and prioritize authoritative sources.
 This level of sophistication is reflected in its 21.1% score on “Humanity’s Last Exam,” a benchmark designed to test AI’s ability to tackle complex, high-stakes reasoning problems.

 Another thing I appreciate is Perplexity AI’s commitment to accessibility.
-It operates on a freemium model, where non-subscribers can run a limited number of daily queries, while Pro users ($20/month) get unlimited access.
+It operates on a freemium model, where non-subscribers can run up to 5 Deep Research queries per day, while Pro users ($20/month) get effectively unlimited access (up to 500 per day).
 This is such a great way to democratize access to Deep Research tools.

-The tool is currently available on the Perplexity website, but iOS, Android, and Mac versions are coming soon, which I’ll be watching.
+The tool is was initially available on the web only, but iOS, Android, and Mac app versions rolled out shortly after launch.

 OpenAI’s Deep Research is positioned as an advanced AI agent designed to conduct autonomous research, synthesize knowledge, and generate in-depth reports.
 It runs on a customized version of OpenAI’s o3 model, optimized for web browsing, data analysis, and multi-step reasoning.
 So, basically, it’s built to think through complex research topics rather than just retrieve information.